Enjoy safe and successful abalone fishing this summer

 Recfishwest is encouraging all abalone fishers to enjoy safe fishing this summer by being aware of the weather conditions and wearing all the right gear.

-NOTE – this extended coastline from north of the Perth metro area will not be patrolled by Surf Life Saving WA (SLSWA) volunteers, that is why it is paramount you put your safety first if walking or diving the reef this summer.
+NOTE – the coastline from north of the Perth metro area will not be patrolled by Surf Life Saving WA (SLSWA) volunteers, that is why it is paramount you put your safety first if walking or diving the reef this summer.

 Want to become a gun abalone fisher while also maximising your safety?
 Check out our latest safe abalone fishing video below that covers the best gear to use!